jacogr/sample-polkadotjs-typegen/README.md

 This is a sample TypeScript using `@polkadot/typegen` to generate type definitions.
 It uses both types defined for the specific chain as well as the chain metadata to generate types that the API is decorated with.

-**NOTE** This is built using the latest updates in the `1.4.0` api track, and as such it uses the latest (at the time of writing) api 1.4.0-beta.
+**NOTE** This is built using the latest updates in the `1.4.0` api track, and as such it uses the latest (at the time of writing) `@polkadot/api 1.4.0-beta`.
 If you want to play on your own, it is also suggested that you use the beta (some generation types have moved around internally).
-The 1.4 release is a couple of days away.
-(At which point these docs will also be included in the API getting started itself as an example)
+The 1.4 release is a couple of days away, at which point these docs will also be included in the API getting started itself as an example.

 ## Packages

 For the packages we need from the `@polkadot/*` toolset, we have added `@polkdot/api` (we want to do API stuff) and `@polkadot/typegen` (to generate the actual interfaces).
-So our scripts and dependencies contain the following -
+So our scripts and dependencies inside `package.json` contain the following -

 ```json
 {